 The doctor will check for symptoms and consider the risk factors, such as whether the baby was born premature, extremely sick, or with low birth weight.
 The diagnosis of NEC is confirmed by an X-ray that shows the presence of gas or air bubbles in the intestinal walls (2)(3).

-Air bubbles may also be seen in veins supplying the liver, or air may be seen in the abdominal cavity.
+Air bubbles may also be in veins supplying the liver, or air may be seen in the abdominal cavity.
 The presence of air bubbles indicates perforation of the intestines and other affected organs due to tissue damage.

 The doctor may conduct the following tests to assess the baby further and determine the extent of NEC (5).